Unlike many of the large ballrooms of the

 industry, they returned home and bought the

+north-western Mayo.
 The ballroom opened its doors on Easter

-Somehow, the ballroom, kept going, growing and changing to suit new audiences as
+(including Pontoon), it managed to keep going; growing and changing to suit new audiences as

 the years marched on.